PoCInnovation/Workshops/software/19.Socket.io/README.md

 - Call `emit_data` to send the `message`.
 - Update input's value to an empty string.

-> :bulb: To get value from `data_input`, cast your variable to `HTMLInputElement`.
+> 💡 To get value from `data_input`, cast your variable to `HTMLInputElement`.
 >
-> :warning: It's necessary to always update the input value with an empty string to doesn't keep the previous value.
+> ⚠️ It's necessary to always update the input value with an empty string to doesn't keep the previous value.

 You should see the message logged in your terminal after you have clicked the button `Send`